AtomicLinkRPC/alr-preview/docs/technical.md

 3. One endpoint reorders its visitation/serialization tables to line up exactly with remote ordering (ensuring symmetrical numerically indexed layout).
 4. Result: runtime serialization can omit per-field tags—only raw values emitted in deterministic order.
 Non-overlapping parameters / fields are skipped.

+After receiving the remote schema, the remainder of the steps typically take less than 1ms.

 ---
 ## 4. Serialization Strategy
 | Feature | Implementation |